Privacy Policy

 Organizational Measures

-- Access Reviews: Quarterly review and revocation of unnecessary access permissions
+- Access Reviews: Periodic access review and revocation of unnecessary access permissions

 Security Limitations: No internet transmission is ever 100% secure.
 By using our services, you acknowledge this inherent risk.
 We cannot guarantee absolute security but commit to implementing industry-standard safeguards appropriate to the risk.